 RNase H2–dependent PCR

-rhPCR application: Detecting differential amplification of alternatively spliced latrophilin transcripts
+Application of RNase H–dependent PCR: Detecting alternatively spliced latrophilin transcripts

 Figure 2. qPCR assay strategy for detecting alternative splicing of latrophilin.
-The 3 possible splicing patterns of the latrophilin genes are shown above with the resulting transcripts and qPCR assay strategies (primer and probe locations) for their detection, below.
+The 3 possible splicing patterns of the latrophilin genes are shown (top) with the resulting transcripts and qPCR assay strategies (primer and probe locations) for their detection (3 transcripts at bottom).

-Boucard et al. designed blocked, cleavable forward primers such that the sequences at their 3′ ends were positioned:
+Boucard et al. designed blocked, cleavable forward primers with the sequences at their 3′ ends positioned:

 - just within the start of the full-sized mini exon